The Shape of Thurston's Master Teapot: Introduction

-4. \emph{Power series with prescribed coefficients.} The set $\Omega_2 \cap \mathbb{D}$ equals the set of roots of all power series with coefficients $\pm 1$.
-There is a large body of literature that investigating the roots of polynomials and power series with all coefficients in a prescribed set (see, for example, \cite{OdlyzkoPoonen, BeaucoupEtAl, BorweinEtAlLittlewoodType, Konyagin, ShmerkinSolomyak, BorweinErdelyiLittmann}).
-Different normalizations of the IFS give rise to power series with different coefficients.
+1. \emph{Polynomials and power series with prescribed coefficients} An alternative way to describe the kneading determinant and kneading polynomials, which predates Milnor-Thurston kneading theory, is $\beta$-expansions and Parry polynomials, which were first introduced in \cite{parry60} for maps of the form $x \mapsto \beta x \mod{1}$ and later extended to a larger class of piecewise linear interval self-maps (e.g. \cite{gora, ItoSadahiro, DombekMP, Steiner, IntermediateBetaShifts}).
+Solomyak \cite{solomyak} used Parry polynomial to study the closure of the Galois conjugates of $\beta$ such that $x \mapsto \beta x \mod{1}$ has finite critical orbit, Thompson \cite{thompson} used it to study a set that contains the Thurston set, and the distribution of roots of Parry polynomials was studied in \cite{VGJL,VGJL2}.
+More generally, there is a large body of literature that investigating the roots of polynomials and power series with all coefficients in a prescribed set (see, for example, \cite{OdlyzkoPoonen, BeaucoupEtAl, BorweinEtAlLittlewoodType, Konyagin, ShmerkinSolomyak, BorweinErdelyiLittmann}).
 The polynomials most closely related to the Thurston set are perhaps Littlewood, Newman and Borwein polynomials, polynomials whose coefficients belong to the sets $\{\pm 1\}$, $\{0,1\}$ and $\{-1,0,+1\}$ respectively.

+2. \emph{Complex dynamics.} Since the study of unimodal maps can be reduced to the study of real quadratic maps, the study of entropies of critically periodic unimodal maps is reduced to the study of core entropy on superattracting parameters on the real slice of the Mandelbrot set.
+The study of the core entropy on the Mandelbrot set is a rich subject, cf. \cite{douady1984etude, poirier2009critical, li2007monotonicity, meerkamp2013hausdorff, thurston2016rubber, TiozzoContinuity, TiozzoTopologicalEntropy}.

+3. \emph{Symbolic dynamics and Iterated function systems (IFS).} The kind of symbolic dynamical systems semiconjugate to a real quadratic map was described in \cite{MilnorThurston} via a combinatorial ``admissibility criteria''.
+Using this, Tiozzo \cite{TiozzoGaloisConjugates} proved that the Thurston set $\Omega_2^{cp}$ is connected, locally connected, and contains a uniform neighborhood of the unit circle.
+In particular, \cite{TiozzoGaloisConjugates} shows that a point $z$ with absolute value less than $1$ is in the Thuston set $\Omega_2^{cp}$ if and only if $0$ is in the limit set of the iterated function system generated by the two maps $x \mapsto zx+1$ and $x \mapsto zx -1$.
+This and some other related IFS are the focus of numerous works, including \cite{BarnsleyHarrington, BouschPaires, BouschConnexite, Bandt, SolomyakXu, SoloymakLocalGeom, SolomyakAsymptotic}.
+In \cite{ckw}, Calegari, Koch and Walker used this and a related IFS to prove that the Thurston set has a hole, in addition to the obvious, large hole of radius $1/2$ centered at $0$.